 Soon, we’re back to the highway where the best is yet to come:

-11 miles east of Astoria, turn right onto Burnside Road and soon discover a viewing platform that marks the Twilight Eagle Sanctuary.
-The site offers more than 100 acres of protected wetlands and forest that spread – like an apron – in front of the roadway.
+11 miles east of Astoria, Burnside Road is on your right and soon the Twilight Eagle Sanctuary offers more than 100 acres of protected wetlands and forest that spread – like an apron – in front of the roadway.

 Local photographer Neal Maine loves this place and he has the photos to prove it.
 He told me that “Paradise isn’t a place, but a place you decide to know about.”
 He admitted that he has certainly learned all about this corner of Oregon.